Maverick is a Marvel character with ties with the X-Men.

 During a confrontation with Sabretooth, Maverick used two special-purpose weapon systems that had been hastily assembled by Ferguson.
 Both were likely based on earlier designs of hers, or even prototypes she had laying around.

 The gauntlets shot a barrage of pencil-sized and -shaped projectiles.
-Those would embed themselves in their target then start delivering brutal, regular electrical shocks.
+Those would embed themselves into their target then start delivering brutal, regular electrical shocks.
 These could keep down even a regenerating and superhumanly durable target.
 Unfortunately for Maverick, Sabretooth had recently gotten significantly tougher.

-The booster field is a backpack that fits on the armour and looks a bit like a jetpack, with a large cylinder on each side.
+The booster field is a backpack that fits onto the armour and looks a bit like a jetpack, with a large cylinder on each side.
 It amplifies all impacts Maverick receives tenfold for absorption purposes.
 The point is to have more kinetic energy to wield.

 There also was an additional miniature air tank for the suit, since the fight was taking place in the sewers.